 If they are open to work, share the steps in this guide with them.

-However, if they are not open to the idea, then at least you take the initiative on your part and be consistent.
-When your partner will see the change in you, initially they might feel weird but eventually there a good chance that it’ll inspire them to make efforts as well.
+However, if they are not open to the idea, then at least you take the initiative on your part and be consistent at it.
+When your partner will see the change in you, initially he/she might find it a bit weird, but eventually there a good chance that it’ll inspire them to make efforts as well.

 - The second thing to consider is if your partner is a “good person” overall.
 If physical abuse is a regular occurrence and if he/she is mentally unstable or even worse, has psychopathic tendencies, then it’s better to seek professional help and prioritize your safety.